build2-packaging/imgui/README.md

 #include <imgui_impl_opengl2.h>
 ```

-See also the `imgui-examples` package for examples on how to build executables with the package.
+See also the `libimgui-examples` package for examples on how to build executables with the package.